 Centralized vs. Decentralized IT Teams – What’s the difference?

-This is a topic that’s moved past water cooler “buzz” nearly 3 years ago, and into actual implementation – for IT teams, there’s more at stake than realignment of personnel.
+Centralized teams vs. decentralized teams is a topic that’s moved past water cooler “buzz” nearly 3 years ago, and into actual implementation – for IT teams, there’s more at stake than realignment of personnel.
 In this 4 part series, we’re breaking it down to provide you a complete picture of the good, the bad, and the ugly depending on your unique perspective.

 McKinsey recently re-released a report from 2011 on the pros and cons of decentralization vs. a centralized organization.
 VMWare and Vanson Bourne researchers also completed a study at the end of 2016, which revealed that over the past 3 years 69% of the participating businesses agreed there was an accelerated effort to decentralize the IT team.
 In stark contrast to the trend, 65% of IT respondents prefer to be more centralized.
 It’s an interesting juxtaposition, which requires each business to consider their long-term business vision, financial and productivity efficiencies, and the cultural impact.

-The McKinsey report outlines an assessment that suggests the decision to decentralize should have a financial basis, followed by a risk vs. reward analysis.
+The McKinsey report outlines an assessment that suggests the decision to use decentralized teams should have a financial basis, followed by a risk vs. reward analysis.
 The Vanson Bourne study doesn’t outline a process to determine the “right” approach, but rather reveals a more pragmatic perspective seen through the eyes of IT leaders who view the decision from a technical management, risks and productive efficiencies and/or inefficiencies to the enterprise.

 To-date, there’s not a consensus on a “right-way” or “wrong-way”, we’ve placed candidates for both types of organizational models – but there’s plenty of opinions.
 We’ve broken down both sides to provide some perspective regarding the implications and challenges that the IT teams need to manage.